netw0rm/atlaskit/packages/ak-inline-dialog/README.md

 dialog.target = '#target'
 ```
 ### `inlineDialog.constrain` : String
-Constrain an inline-dialog to a scrollParent or window
+Constrain an inline-dialog to a scrollable parent or the window

 **Kind**: instance property of InlineDialog
 **Default**: `'window'`